 Be professional.
-The less editing I have to do, the more likely you are to be published.
+The less editing I must do, the more likely you are to be published.
 In my experience, this is true of all publishers.

 I reserve the editorial rights necessary to make minor changes needed for clarity (such as to correct typos and misspellings).
 I will never make revisions or major edits.
 It’s much simpler and easier to just reject the work or ask for a rewrite.

 I will try to respond to submissions as quickly as possible, but please allow a couple of weeks before querying about your article/story.
-If I like your submission, I will publish it as soon as possible, probably within a month or two.
-This will depend on the backlog of submissions and other factors.
+If I accept your submission, I will publish it as soon as possible, probably within a few weeks.
+This depends on the submissions backlog and other factors.

 Keep profanity to a minimum.
 I would like to reach as large an audience as possible.